Cellosaurus logo

 If you are unable to find and organisation that distributes your cell line of interest, you could try to contact the laboratory that established it or, if it is no longer in activity, a laboratory that makes use of that cell line.

 The papers referenced in the relevant Cellosaurus cell line entry should help you to find the right person to contact.
-Look at the oldest reference listed in the Cellosaurus entry.
+Look at the oldest reference listed in a Cellosaurus entry.
 This will most often be the reference describing the establishment of that cell line or if not the first reference mentioning it.
 However if the group that created a cell line is no longer active, search in Google Scholar or PMC Central for recent papers mentioning this cell line.
 Look in the material and methods section for mention of the type "thanks to Xxxx for providing the Yyyyy cell line".
 You can then try to contact the relevant person.

 Hereunder we provide links to a number of companies and organisations that provide cell lines.
 We encourage you to browse their online catalog.